Skip to content

 faucetbalance # Print the balance of the faucet wallet.

-newaddress # Print an address from the default wallet.
+newaddress # Print a new address from the faucet wallet.

 Container Management